-You won't have missed the fact that spring is in the air.
-Time for a big spring clean.
-Not just inside, but also in your garden or on your balcony.
-Here are five tips to get your patio ready for spring.
+You won't have missed the fact that spring is in the air, which means it's time for a big spring clean — in your garden and on the balcony, as well as inside.
+Here are five tips to get your outdoor spaces ready for spring.

 Step 1: Tidying up creates space

-Does your garden still contain annual plants from last year?
-Grab the garden waste bin and chuck out those geraniums and Mandevillas.
-Their time is done.
-Also remove dead leaves and weeds, and carefully hoe the soil between the plants a bit.
-That gives them room to breathe in fresh spring air.
+Does your garden still contain annuals from last year?
+Tidy up bedraggled geraniums and Mandevillas by composting or recycling.
+Sadly, their time is done.
+Now's also the time to remove dead leaves and weeds, and carefully hoe the soil between the plants a bit.
+It gives them room to breathe in fresh spring air.

 March is an excellent month for pruning roses.
 Make sure that your secateurs are nice and sharp, and don’t be over-cautious.
-Pruning encourages new growth and flowering, so it’s in a good cause.
-You can cut roses back to about five centimetres above the soil.
-And while we’re at ground level: don’t forget to mow the grass.
-Pop some fertiliser on afterwards, and your lawn is ready for a new garden season.
+Pruning encourages new growth and flowering, so the haircut's all for a good cause.
+You can cut roses back to just five centimetres above the soil.
+And while we’re at ground level, don’t forget to mow the grass.
+Feed with fertiliser, and your lawn is ready for a new garden season.

 Step 3: The big clean

-Time to get the soap suds out.
-Clean empty pots, brush the garden paving and remove algae with a high-pressure spray or a brush and some vinegar.
-Also wipe a cloth over your balcony railing and garden furniture.
-No, don’t sit down on it yet.
-We're moving on to:
+Time to get the soap out.
+Clean empty pots, brush garden paving and remove algae with a high-pressure spray or a coarse brush and some vinegar.
+Wipe a cloth over your balcony railing and garden furniture, ready for spring and summer party guests.

 Step 4: Plant the spring

-On the Continent they believe that you should really wait until after the Ice Saints days (in mid-May) before placing new plants in your garden, because a night frost may still threaten.
-Luckily there are some tough specimens that want to go outside right now.
-Violas for example, and primulas.
+In Germany and the Netherlands, it's traditional to wait until after mid-May before placing new plants in your garden, to avoid potentially damaging night frosts.
+Luckily there are some tough specimens that will be happy outside already, like violas and primulas.
 Plant them in containers or straight into the soil, and give them a drink straightaway.
 Citrus trees can also be placed outdoors now.
-Later you can supplement the colour in your gardens with plants like the Balcony Plant for 2017, the hanging begonia.
+Later you can supplement the colour in your garden with plants like the hanging begonia.

 Step 5: Worship the sun

-It's time to put the mop, brush, trowel and hoe away and enjoy the results of your work.
-Worship the sun, and declare the garden season officially open.
+Put the mop, brush and trowel away and enjoy the results of your work.
+Enjoy the sunny days, and reacquaint yourself with your garden.
 For more inspiration take a look at our Pinterest boards or have a browse in our plant guides (top right on this page).
 Tips?
 We'd love to hear them.